lynnpye/sl_triggers/src/sl_triggers_function_library.md

 **Parameters**

     <sub-function> - JsonUtil functionality to perform
-    <filename> - JSON file to interact with
+    <filename> - JSON file to interact with, rooted from 'Data/SKSE/Plugins/StorageUtilData'

     Valid sub-functions are:
     load              : <filename>